Assistant Professor of Teaching

 Biography

-Elinor Light holds a Ph.D. in Communication from the University of Utah and her research focuses on visual rhetoric, aesthetics, and space, particularly within the context of issues of social justice.
-She teaches courses in rhetoric and visual communication and has been teaching online courses in Communication since 2013.
-She is the recipient of the Visual Communication Division of the National Communication Association’s Most Outstanding Article of the Year award in 2018.
+Elinor Light holds a Ph.D. in Communication from the University of Utah and her research focuses on visual rhetoric, aesthetics, and space.
+As both a scholar of visual communication and a practicing painter, she brings interdisciplinary perspectives to her work and is the recipient of the Visual Communication Division of the National Communication Association's Most Outstanding Article of the Year award in 2018.
+She has extensive teaching experience with over 120 courses taught at multiple institutions, including courses in rhetoric and visual communication, and is the winner of the 2021 Curricular Innovation Award in the College of Liberal Arts.

 Publications